Kichura/MCWine/sources/resources_used.md

 - [Rhythmic](https://modrinth.com/resourcepack/high-contrast-pottery) - Makes the pottery symbols easier to tell,
 - [Embin](https://modrinth.com/resourcepack/embin-hardcore_absorption) - Improves the absorption hearts in hardcore mode.

-*(This list is subject to change - If you do not want to use any of the two resource packs then you can disable them in the resource packs configuration page in-game)*
+*(This list is subject to change - If you do not want to use any of the three resource packs then you can disable them in the resource packs configuration page in-game)*